barisbatuhan/SSuperGAN/README.md

 train_mode: True
 ```

-### SSuper Global DCGAN Module
+### Parameters of a Sample Model Module

-- In order to run the module 'ssuper_dcgan_config.yaml' file should be created under configs.
-- Example Config:
+- In order to run a model, a subset of the hyper-parameters below has to be set depending on the model type.
+Add the file to `configs` directory and set correct paths in the `utils/config_utils.py`.

 ```yaml
 # Encoder Parameters